jeremenichelli/jeremenichelli.github.io/_posts/2016-04-18-patterns-for-a-promise-based-initialization.md

 }
 ```

-We could pass our method as the second argument of this helper and call it the day, but if you have more than one script and also need something else to be ready, like the DOM for example, you will need to use a set of callbacks and probably some **setInterval** statements which sounds like a place called hell to me.
+We could pass our method as the second argument of this helper and call it the day, but if you have more than one script and also need something else to be ready, like the DOM for example, you will need to chain a lot of callbacks or probably use `setInterval` which sounds like a place called hell to me.

 Recalling one of the most used pattern we can wrap this in a Promise constructor and manage both loading and error events.